Nishu219/RustyKnight/README.md

 - **Passed Pawns:** Bonuses increase with rank advancement:
    Ranks 2–6: +5 to +80 (based on proximity to promotion)
 - **Pawn Chains:** Additional +5 bonus for pawns protected from behind by another pawn.
+- **Backward Pawns:** Appropiate penalty is given for backward pawns.
 ## Search Methods

 RustyKnight implements several search algorithms and pruning techniques: